Rebuilding the R-390A Receivers

 easiest way is to use the CAL and tune to zero beat and watch the

 CARRIER LEVEL meter.
 For instance, if 16kc and 8kc measure 50db on the

 meter but 4kc measures 40db and 2kc measures 50db, then something is

 wrong with the 4kc mechanical filter.
 When doing this test, you'll

 notice that the fixed tuned mechanical filters are not equal but are

-usually fairly close - within 5db of each other.
+usually fairly close - spec was within 5db of each other.
 If the four filters are

 not close in their equal response it will be necessary to reselect the

 tuning capacitors on the filter that is different (hopefully, it's only